ConnorBoulais/MountainLandscape/README.md

 ------------

 Download visual studio: https://visualstudio.microsoft.com/
-Download the OpenGL directory from my repository 'OpenGL-Dependency' and put it on your C: drive
+Download OpenGL, GLM, and GLFW.
+I have a version of this dependency in my repository called 'OpenGL-Dependency' which can be used if need be
 Clone repo and open "program2b.sln" file with visual studio.
 Build and run.

 Controls